2023 - New Tables *July 2023 update*

-The WCF are pleased to report that the trial was completed successfully, with both good data and subjective feedback received.
+The MC are pleased to report that the trial was completed successfully, with both good data and subjective feedback received.

 Roy Tillcock, who organised the trial, has analysed this data and it is extremely encouraging.
 We know that many clubs around the world tested the new variant, and their feedback was also extremely favourable.
 We thank everyone who has helped test the game and submitted their data.

 The full results can be seen here > SCF 2021 Advantage Trial Report